 You will find Philodendron Brasil in 4 to 8 inches grow pots, and they can trail up to 5-7 inches.

-This is generally always a minor problem.
-Because Philodendron Brasil is variegated, it needs more light than his green heartleaf sibling, so consider relocating it; else, it may return to all green.
+it needs more light than its green heartleaf sibling, so consider relocating it; else, it may return to all green.